chessnutech/EasyLinkSDK/README.md

   parameter `int len` will represent the size of this FEN string.
 - Register the callback function through the function `cl_set_readtime_callback(callback)`.
+  - You can disable/unregister the callback function by registering a NULL pointer as the callback.
 - Finally, switch the chessboard mode to real-time mode with `cl_switch_real_time_mode()`.
 Setting the real-time mode is required, otherwise you cannot obtain the FEN of the chessboard's current state.